 Here’s some guidance on how to determine an employee’s regular hourly rate based on his or her salary, as well as an easy-to-use overtime pay rate calculator to help you convert an employee’s existing salary into an hourly wage plan.

 Remember, this is not official legal advice.
-If you have any questions about overtime, check the federal and state laws, or consult an employment attorney.
+If you have any questions about overtime, check the federal and state laws, or consult an employment attorney to learn more about overtime laws.

 How to use the overtime calculator